VishakhaSahu05/DevTinder/homework.md

 -Explore use validator function
 -Never trust req.body

 -Validate data in singup API
 -Install bcrypt package
 -create a password hash using bcrypt.hash & save user with encrypted password -create login API
 -compare passwords and throw error if emails or password is invalid

+-install cookie parser
+-just sent a dummy cookie to user create GET /profile API and check if you get cookie back -install jsonwebtoken
+-//In login API ,after email and password validation create a JWT token and send it to user in cookies -read the cookies inside your profile API and find your logged in user -userAuth middleware
+-add the userAuth middleware in profile API and new sendConnection Request API -Set the expiry of jwt token and cookies to 7days